 Solution 2 – Download and run a patch

-If you have upgraded BitDefender, you will probably be faced with BitDefender Threat Scanner error message on Windows 10.
-So the possible solution that BitDefender shows is to download and run the patch depending on ants. architecture of your operating system.
+If you have upgraded BitDefender, you will probably face a BitDefender Threat Scanner error message on Windows 10.
+So the possible solution that BitDefender shows is to download and run the patch depending on ants.
+The architecture of your operating system.

 Step 1 – First, find out the architecture of your Windows 10 operating system.

-Step 2 – Depending on version and architecture, run the patch accordingly.
-Go to this website and click Run this patch for 32 bit or 64 bit as required
+Step 2 – Depending on the version and architecture, run the patch accordingly.
+Go to this website and click Run this patch for 32 bit or 64 bit as required.

 Solution 3 – Fix Spybot Corrupt Files

 As mentioned above, many times, this error also occurs due to Spybot’s corrupt file.
 The root cause is that Spybot uses this particular BitDefender technology, and when its file gets corrupted, it leads to this error.